da036b97b7c705909d6ffbd2e3349128/ArtlistIO-video-downloader/readme.md

 > [!WARNING]
 > This is for educational purposes only.
 > By continuing to use this, you accept the risks and acknowledge that you have been warned.

+> [!NOTE]
-> This is not theft, the m3u8 files are sent to the user's browser, this script simply converts said file into mp4s.
+> This is not theft!
+The m3u8 files are sent to the user's browser via json payload, this script simply reconstructs said file into mp4s.
 Suck it.

 ---